AbirLOUARD/Predict-Price-House/README.md

 ## Introduction

-This algorithm predict the price of the house's standards you want from the data.
+This algorithm predicts the price of the house's standards you want from the data.

 ## Technologies